Fix Your Shopify SEO Today

 Pagination is a sequence of numbers for content.
 In ecommerce, it’s primarily a usability feature that lets people navigate between multiple pages of a product category.
 The alternative is to have all paginated products displayed on one page, which can cause confusion and excessive load times.

-Shopify often paginates collection content.
+Shopify often paginates collection and blog content.
 How should you best handle hreflang tags for these pages to maximize your international SEO?

 Shopify canonicalizes paginated URLs to themselves.
 The page /collections/all?page=2 will have a canonical tag of: